 Keyman insurance – an example

-Westbourne Coders Limited is a small web development company, based in West London.
-It provides highly specialised support to some of the largest online gaming firms.
-One of its founders, John, is lauded as one of the best in his field, and is a major selling point when it comes to pitching for new business.
-There are two other directors, and several support staff.
+One of its founders, John, is widely regarded as one of the best in his field and is a key selling point when pitching for new business.
+There are two other directors and several support staff.

 Clearly, if something happened to John, the business would suffer a significant financial hit – both in terms of ongoing revenue, as well as gaining future contracts.
 It would take time to find a replacement, and several people may be needed to fill the gap.